Empirical Bayes learning from selectively reported confidence intervals: Modeling assumptions

 \begin{assum}[Independence] We assume that the triplets $(\mu_i, \abs{Z_i}, D_i)$ for $i=1,\ldots, n_{\text{all}}$ are jointly independent. \end{assum} We consider this assumption to be reasonable to first order.
 In support of this, from each paper (encoded by a unique PubMed ID), we keep only a single z-score at random (see Supplement~\ref{sec:medline}).
 Nevertheless, the assumption does not hold exactly, since, for instance, similar patient cohorts or datasets can be used across different papers.

 Next we make a structural assumption on the SNR distribution.

 \begin{assum}[Class of symmetrized SNR distributions] We assume that $\Symm{G} \in \mathcal{G}$, a known convex class of distributions.
 Specifically, we consider the following three choices of $\mathcal{G}$ that impose increasingly weaker assumptions on $G$. \begin{itemize}[noitemsep] \item $\mathcal{G}^{\mathrm{sN}}$: the class of normal scale mixtures centered at $0$. \item $\mathcal{G}^{\mathrm{unm}}$: the class of all distributions with a density that is unimodal about $0$. \item $\mathcal{G}^{\mathrm{all}}$: the class of all distributions on $\mathbb R$ with a density. \end{itemize} \end{assum} Notice $\mathcal{G}^{\mathrm{sN}} \subset \mathcal{G}^{\mathrm{unm}} \subset \mathcal{G}^{\mathrm{all}}$.
 In Section~\ref{sec:estimands_results}, we report our inference results for all three classes; our confidence intervals become wider as we enlarge $\mathcal{G}$.
-The last class, $\mathcal{G}^{\mathrm{all}}$, imposes effectively no assumption on $\Symm{G}$.\footnote{ One might ask whether $\Symm{G}$ should be allowed to place a point mass at $0$.
-In practice, allowing an atom at $0$ would not change most results in Section~\ref{sec:estimands_results}, since the relevant estimands are insensitive to replacing a point mass at $0$ with a tightly concentrated continuous component.
-The quantity whose interpretation genuinely depends on the presence of an atom at $0$ is the posterior sign probability discussed in Section~\ref{sec:prob_same_sign}; see \citet{xie2022discussion}.} The unimodality assumption $\mathcal{G}^{\mathrm{unm}}$ has been advocated, for example, by \citet{stephens2017false}, who writes: “All we know about the world teaches us that large effects are rare, whereas small effects abound.”
-Finally, $\mathcal{G}^{\mathrm{sN}}$ restricts the SNR distribution to the normal scale-mixture family \citep{efron1978how}, a well-studied class that has been used in several empirical Bayes applications, including \citet{stephens2017false, zwet2021statistical, yang2024largescale}.
+The last class, \smash{$\mathcal{G}^{\mathrm{all}}$}, imposes effectively no assumption on $\Symm{G}$.\footnote{ One might ask whether $\Symm{G}$ should be allowed to place a point mass at $0$.
+Allowing an atom at $0$ would not change most results in Section~\ref{sec:estimands_results}, since the relevant estimands are insensitive to replacing a point mass at $0$ with a tightly concentrated continuous component.
+The quantity whose interpretation genuinely depends on the presence of an atom at $0$ is the sign-agreement probability (Section~\ref{sec:prob_same_sign}); see \citet{xie2022discussion}.} The unimodality assumption \smash{$\mathcal{G}^{\mathrm{unm}}$} has been suggested, for example, by~\citet{cordy1997deconvolution} and \citet{stephens2017false}.
+Finally, \smash{$\mathcal{G}^{\mathrm{sN}}$} restricts the SNR distribution to the normal scale-mixture family \citep{efron1978how}, a well-studied class that has been used in several EB applications, including \citet{stephens2017false, zwet2021statistical, yang2024largescale}.